ETG-Specialist/EdgeWorkers-Public/edgecompute/examples/error-handling/README.md

 ## Subfolder organization
 * **/origin-overload**: Translates an HTTP 503 status code (service unavailable) from an overloaded origin server to an HTML page that presents the information in a friendly way
+* **/custom-error-response-handling**: Describes instances where EdgeWorkers can be used to define error responses depending on reason for error

 ## Related Resources
 - [EdgeWorkers CLI](https://developer.akamai.com/cli/packages/edgeworkers.html)